 - To prepare wet ingredients, blend water with vinegar and sunflower seeds.
 Pour into a small bowl and add oil and egg.

 - Place dry ingredients in one bowl and whisk to combine.

 - Combine wet to dry and add in yeast.
 Stir to mix, then roll into 6 balls.
 The dough will be sticky, just keep working with it, adding white rice flour to make it more pliable.
 Place dough balls on a plate and cover with plastic wrap.

 - Place cast iron in preheated oven for 5 minutes.
 Remove, place 1 ball of dough on the side of the pan and press firmly into pan with floured fingers.
 Flatten out into a teardrop shape, about 1/4-inch thick.
 I was able to fit 2 balls on the pan at once.
 Return back to oven and cook for 3 minutes/side.

 - One complete, wrap finished naan in a clean kitchen cloth.
 If you want it a bit softer, steam it for 10 seconds, or microwave in a glass container with the lid on for about 45 seconds per piece.

 - Repeat with remaining dough, oiling the pan as necessary between each batch.

-note: I haven’t tried to make these vegan, but you could attempt by using a flax egg (1 tbsp freshly ground flax mixed with 2 tbsp of warm water and set to rest for 5 minutes)
+note: I haven’t tried to make these vegan, but you could attempt by using a flax egg (1 tablespoon freshly ground flax mixed with 2 tablespoon of warm water and set to rest for 5 minutes)

 To avoid your eyes from watering when cutting up onions, halve them, remove the skin, and place in a bowl of water for a couple of minutes before dicing.
 I guess it’s all the rage in India.
 The instructor couldn’t believe I’d never heard of it.